METALS-Weaker dollar lifts Shanghai copper prices

 * ARGENTINA SUSPENSION: A federal court in Argentina has ordered the suspension of activities at Glencore Plc's Alumbrera gold and copper mine as part of a pollution complaint, according to court documents seen by Reuters

-* ZINC: ShFE zinc reversed early losses to close 0.43 higher, while LME zinc was modestly higher at $2,229 a tonne.
+* ZINC: ShFE zinc retreated 0.43 percent after opening higher, while LME zinc contracted 0.5 percent to $2,818 a tonne.

 Zinc prices climbed to their highest in more than three months on Wednesday as the market worried about falling stocks in exchange warehouses, shortages and expectations of stronger demand from China.